ishtiaqniloy/BUET-CSE-316-8086/README.md

 Specifications are in "online-1-B1.pdf"

 ## CSE_316_8086_Binary_Pattern
-8086 Assembly language implementation of showing the binary pattern of a single digit number and also determining whether it is odd or even
+8086 Assembly language implementation of showing the binary pattern of a single digit number and also of determining whether it is odd or even
 Specifications are in "online-2.pdf"

 ## CSE_316_8086_Heapsort